JiggityMaggotKetamynes/Chips/YC_application.md

 Q1) tag volume, subs, ads, non-fair start ;)
 Q2) Forex markets are in the trillions dollars w/ capped reasons for their existence

+## If you had any other ideas you considered applying with, please list them.
+One may be something we've been waiting for.
+Often when we fund people it's to do something they list here and not in the main application.

+Emerging market etfs —  a collection of growth based on present changing toward liberal policies // clearing of gov bureaucracy to improve revenue translation into profit(ability to re-coup investment fast-tracked)

+ETF addresses companies in emerging market based on criteria:
+- Can the company return profits to shareholders through the taxation system
+- Is the company incentivized to return profits to shareholders
+- Time view of necessary future financing
+- Political stability, past, present, future

+Could be money managers composing of the money managers (exposure to other ETFS) - fund of funds Vs.
+Fund of individual
+Fund of country individuals
+Fund of specialization across countries

+Internal ETF — no changing to capital structure.
+Absolutely no raising of more shares, finite and large issuance.
+TLDR: would not inflate or mess with outstanding shares of ETF even if trading at premiums or discounts.